 EMERGING MARKETS-Mexican peso up after red-hot inflation data, rest of Latam falls

-The peso MXN= edged 0.3% higher, an outlier among developing world peers on the day, as data showed Mexican consumer prices rose 7.45% in the year through March, to its highest since early 2001 and double the central bank's target.
+The peso MXN= firmed 0.5%, an outlier among developing world peers on the day, as data showed Mexican consumer prices rose 7.45% in the year through March, to its highest since early 2001 and double the central bank's target.

-The figure suggested more interest rate hikes by the Mexican central bank, also called Banxico, were likely and was also above the 7.36% median forecast of analysts surveyed by Reuters.
+The figure suggested more rate hikes by the Mexican central bank were likely and was also above the 7.36% median forecast of analysts surveyed by Reuters.

-"The breakdown showed that higher energy and food prices pushed up the headline rate," said Nikhil Sanghani, emerging markets economist at Capital Economics.

-"Broader price pressures will also remain strong, suggesting that Banxico's tightening cycle will go further than most analysts expect."

-Most emerging market currencies were lower, even the MSCI's index for Latin American units .MILA00000CUS shed 0.9% as the dollar =USD headed towards two-year highs.
+Most emerging market (EM) currencies were lower, with even the MSCI's index for Latin American units .MILA00000CUS shedding 0.9%.
+The dollar =USD hit a near two-year high before easing. /FRX

+Resource-rich Latin America has outperformed other markets in recent weeks despite rising geopolitical risks, owing to spikes in commodity prices and monetary tightening cycles, but the rally may be short-lived, analysts said.

+"Most EM have been fairly resilient in recent months as solid external positions and proactive interest rate hikes have provided insulation to global events," said David Rees, senior EM economist at Schroders.

+"That said, tighter global financial conditions that are a result of U.S. Federal Reserve tightening and weaker risk appetite owing to the situation in Ukraine are likely to have a negative impact on the ability of EM to access external financing and meet outstanding obligations."

-Minutes from the Federal Reserve's March meeting on Wednesday showed "many" policymakers were prepared to raise interest rates in 50-basis-point increments in coming months, supporting the greenback.
+Minutes from the Fed's March meeting on Wednesday showed "many" policymakers were prepared to raise interest rates in 50-basis-point increments in coming months, supporting the greenback.

-A Reuters poll showed the real will keep trading close to its pre-pandemic levels in coming weeks, still riding a wave of positive sentiment that is strikingly at odds with worsening economic conditions in the South American country.
+A Reuters poll showed the real will keep trading close to its pre-pandemic levels in coming weeks, still riding a wave of positive sentiment that is at odds with worsening economic conditions.

+Meanwhile, Chile's President Gabriel Boric announced a $3.7 billion economic recovery plan that includes a minimum wage hike and financing for sectors still battling the effects of the pandemic.

 Stock indexes